 Wool is a wonderful fiber for slippers, offering unrivaled warmth, comfort and durability as well as a natural resistance to stains and odors.
 With enough wear, however, wool slippers do eventually start to smell less than fresh, which is when you encounter the only real drawback of wool – it's finicky to wash.

 You can't simply put wool slippers in the washing machine, and hand-washing must be done with minimal agitation, a gentle detergent and cold water only.
 Improper washing can ruin wool slippers due to shrinking and excess pilling, so you should only do so when it's absolutely necessary.
 Fortunately, there is an effective way to make wool slippers smell good that doesn't require a full wash.

 Video of the Day

 Things You'll Need

-Vacuum cleaner with brush attachment
+Vacuum cleaner with upholstery attachment